tamdaz/cruml/README.md

     - App::Services::ClassThree
 ```

-Thanks to this config, you will not need to use flags in the CLI, just run `bin/cruml generate`.
+Thanks to this YML config, you will not need to use flags in the CLI, just run `bin/cruml generate`.

 ## Troubleshooting

-- d2 binary cannot display the multi-line method signature.
+- The d2 program cannot display the multi-line method signature.
-- Return type of a method should be indicated explicity, otherwise it will display `void`.
+- Return type of a method should be indicated explicity, otherwise `void` will be displayed.

 ## Contributing